Gift Giving | Gift Wrap | Christmas Trees | Meals and Food Service | Travel

 Americans throw away an additional 5 million tons of trash – 25% more than usual – between Thanksgiving and New Year’s Eve.
-We don’t want to be a downer but that extra helping of consumer goods, packaging, food waste, and Christmas trees takes a real toll on the environment.
-More paper and plastic packaging means more trees are cut down and more petrochemicals are produced; more consumer goods means more fossil fuel energy is used for manufacture and for transport.
+The reality of this is — consumer goods, packaging, food waste, and Christmas trees take a real toll on the environment.
+More paper production, plastic packaging, and trees means more petrochemicals are produced, the fossil fuel extraction cycle continues, and fuels the production of material like material gifts and energy, as most gifts are manufactured and transported.
 But the holidays don’t have to be a time of waste!
 We can celebrate thoughtfulness and care, in addition to celebrating the Winter season.
 The Ecology Center offers the following practical tips to help lighten your impact.

-Many unwanted gifts end up in storage or even in the garbage, and excess packaging of consumer goods also adds to the waste stream.
+Many unwanted gifts end up in storage or even in the landfill, and excess packaging of consumer and material also adds to the waste stream.
 Make your gift count by making it thoughtful and of benefit to the environment.

 Follow these tips: